 Revolving debt facilities that can be used to pay suppliers (utilising various instruments) for specific trades, and using the underlying products as collateral.

-This is when funds are borrowed against tangible assets, used in the operation of the business, such as property, plants and machinery.
-Finance is then used for the expansion of trade in relation to the business.
+This is when funds are borrowed against tangible assets, used in the operation of the business, such as property, plants, and machinery.

 Advantages and disadvantages of trade credit